A step-by-step guide to creating your own wedding newspaper (with LOTS of examples!)

 Custom wedding newspaper

 Are you tired of the same old, one-size-fits-all wedding stationery?
-Ready to get creative and make some something truly unique for your big day?
+Ready to get creative and make something truly unique for your big day?
 Say hello to the wedding newspaper!

 “Making a newspaper was one of the most engaging and energising parts of wedding planning,” says Sarah Magnuson, who printed her wedding programmes with Newspaper Club.
 “There's so much you can do with the format.
 I can't tell you how big I smiled when the newspapers arrived!”